LouHenryAlvarez/jackbox/README.md

 Can be used to define a special values or pseudo-immutable strings:

-    lets(:foo){3+Math::Pi}                              # read as lets set :foo to value lets(:faa){ 'some important string' }
+    lets(:foo){ 3+Math::Pi }                            # read as lets set :foo to value
+    lets(:faa){ 'some important string' }

 Injectors
 ----------
-Injectors are the main tool in Jackbox at the time of this writing --real meat of Jackbox.
-These again are an extended closure, a form of mix-in that has properties of both a closure and a module.
-They are an extended closure if you will.
-In the sections below we will discuss some of the methods available to you with Jackbox in connection with Injectors.
-There are some syntactical differences to Injectors with respect to regular modules.
+Injectors are the main tool in Jackbox at the time of this writing.
+These again are a form of mix-in that has properties of both a closure and a module.
+They can also be thought of as an extended closure if you will.
+In the sections below we will discuss some of the methods available to you with Jackbox in connection with Injectors, as well as elaborate on some of the other properties of injectors.
+But, there are some syntactical differences to Injectors with respect to regular modules.
 We will show them first, with some examples:

 **Injectors are declared in the following ways:**